Skip to main content

 DIY Checks

-2. Follow the smell — a persistent musty, earthy odor in specific areas is a strong indicator.
+2. Follow the smell.
+A persistent musty, earthy odor in specific areas is a strong indicator.

 Professional Mold Assessment